Emad-H/Physical-Verification-using-SKY130/README.md

 ![def-style](Day2/2-5.png)

-As you can see, the labels in the layout view are marked yellow, which means they are traeted as regular text.
+As you can see, the labels in the layout view are marked yellow, which means they are treated as regular text.
 Now, we shall use the sky130(vendor) style.
 To do this, run `cif istyle sky130(vendor)` and then read the gds files from the library.
 The current and2_1 layout will automatically be overwritten.
 Let's see what the new layout looks like.

 ![vendor-style](Day2/2-6.png)